Your Guide to Buying a Home in the Sunshine State of Florida

 “There is definitely more room for negotiation these days than in previous years,” says Raymer, who also notes that buyers should still stick to those repair items that affect health and safety.

 Talk to your buyer’s agent and come up with a plan for what to ask for during negotiations.
-Do you want a credit for the leaky roof or would you rather a licensed contractor repair it prior to settlement?
+Do you want a credit for the leaky roof or would you rather a licensed contractor repair it before settlement?
 If the house needs two new toilets, are you willing to walk away if the seller refuses to budge during negotiations?
-Keep the bottom line in mind, but don’t nitpick.
-Home inspectors are meant to be thorough.
-Focus on major repairs that need to be done ASAP and are going to be costly.

-13. Final walkthrough
+13. Complete the final walkthrough

 You made it!
-After what might feel like a long wait, your closing date is set and you’re ready to move into your new home.
+After what might feel like a long wait, your closing date is set, and you’re ready to move into your new home.
 The closing process in Florida is fairly straightforward, with everything processed through the title company.

 • Don’t change or quit your job